 Besides regular projects, almost every web designer creates something from the heart from time to time.
 It may be stickers, clip art, buttons — generally speaking, products of random inspiration.
 Guess what our advice is?
-At least, add a store to your Facebook page to sell them, because every business needs a website nowadays.
+At least, add a store to your Facebook page to sell them.

 Blueprints and Plans

 Just like the example above, SDS Plans sells house, garage, and cabin plans — only without teaching you how to build them.